 Authors must explain what are the real effects they observe in the results when considering the strong biases in the frequencies of some GO terms which can vary a lot from very low to very high.
 It is not surprising that the number of erroneous negative examples increases proportionally with the higher frequency of the selected GO.
 Similarly, it is not surprising to perform well when the GO term is rare.
 This brings me back to what I said earlier, namely the need to have a score and not just an ordered list of proteins for a selected GO.
 This can help the user to choose on his own the desired threshold depending on the GO term (generic or specific) the user is interested in. “

 -- We have added additional text to section “Evaluation of Negative Example Quality” to further clarify the effects of GO term frequency on performance.
-We believe that our methodology of comparing to a random-selection baseline does a good job of mitigating frequency-based evaluation biases, as the relative performance of a given method to the random-baseline is agnostic of the frequency of the term in question.
+We believe that our methodology of comparing to a random-selection baseline does a good job of mitigating frequency-based evaluation biases, as the relative performance of a given method to the random-baseline is agnostic to the frequency of the term in question.

 “4) Finding a benchmark is extremely difficult and authors have had to deal with the same problem everyone has to face when assessing one’s method.
 Nonetheless, I find a weak evidence reporting results for single GO terms and spend an entire paragraph.
 I suggest limiting this part and focus on general trends and what I ask in point 3) “